It has no fixed form, only sensed presence.

 These fragments preserve the experience without defining it.

-Modern interpretations often view the Nameless Yōkai as a metaphor for anxiety, intuition, or unprocessed experience—events that affect people deeply but resist articulation.
+Modern interpretations often view the Nameless Yōkai as a metaphor for anxiety, intuition, and unprocessed experience — events that affect people deeply yet resist articulation.

-Psychologically, it represents the unknown within perception: fear that arises without object.
+Psychologically, it represents the unknown within perception: fear that arises without a defined object, shape, or narrative anchor.

 It persists because not all experiences become stories.